PrusaMK2Users/3030_Haribo_Edition/BOM/README.md

 |4|McMaster / Fastenal|Button Head Cap Screw M3 x 10mm|
 ||Electronic store|Wire loom (3/8" or 10mm)|

+- most places sell hardware in packs of 50 or 100.. for most of these you might as well get them in bulk
 - the y carriage is any standard square type that you can get for a generic prusa i3
 - the 5x16 shaft can be found in lots of RC off road buggies